peterhcharlton/info/README.md

 * [export_fig](https://uk.mathworks.com/matlabcentral/fileexchange/23629-export-fig): Useful for saving Matlab &reg; figures in formats for publication.
 For instance, often publications require figures in *.eps* format with fonts embedded, which this script can provide.

+[This publication](http://doi.org/10.1371/journal.pbio.1001745) provides some helpful tips on writing code.

 ## Textbooks

 * [The Scientist and Engineer's Guide to Digital Signal Processing](http://www.dspguide.com/)